DISCRETIONARY & CHILDCARE FUNDS

 UWS Childcare Fund

 Paramedics and pre-registration Nursing and Midwifery Students may be able to apply for help meeting the cost of study related childcare through the UWS Childcare Fund.
-This fund is unique to UWS, allowing us to offer additional financial support to help meet the costs of childcare that may not be available in all universities.
+This fund is unique to UWS, allowing us to offer additional financial support to help meet the costs of childcare, for students from lower income households.

 Students are applying for a contribution towards study related childcare costs for an academic year, which will be determined based on costs for the full academic year, and any other financial support for childcare costs that the student should be entitled to, such as the SAAS Childcare Allowance of £2,466.